anno-git/hokuyohub/docker/README.md

 ## Overview

 This directory contains the Docker-based build system for Hokuyo Hub targeting ARM64 Linux (Raspberry Pi 5).
-The build system has been migrated from Drogon to CrowCpp, resulting in significantly faster build times and reduced complexity.
+The build system has been migrated from the previous web framework to CrowCpp, resulting in significantly faster build times and reduced complexity.
 The system follows the established platform-specific directory structure pattern.

 ## Migration to CrowCpp

-The Docker build system has been updated to use CrowCpp instead of Drogon:
+The Docker build system has been updated to use CrowCpp instead of the previous web framework:

 - **Faster builds**: CrowCpp is header-only, eliminating the need to compile a heavy web framework
 - **Simplified dependencies**: Fewer system dependencies required